Supermarket refrigeration technician career guide

 Training, Certifications, and Licensing

-Required Federal Certifications
+Required Federal Certification

 All supermarket refrigeration technicians must hold EPA Section 608 Universal Certification.
 This is mandatory for handling refrigerants in the United States.
+The EPA enforces leak repair timelines and record keeping for commercial refrigeration systems.

 Industry Certifications That Increase Pay